-Our 3D/2N trek starts from the trail head at Hutan Lipur Chemerong and follow the route according to the name CBL ...Chemerong-Langsir-Berembun.
+Our 3D/2N trek starts from the trail head at Hutan Lipur Chemerong and follow the CLB route ...Chemerong-Langsir-Berembun.
 This route allows for a more leisurely trek with ample time to spend at each scenic spot and campsite.

-Day 1 will bring us to the magnificent Chemerong Waterfall, after about an hour of walking on gradual tropical rain forest terrain, from the trail head.
-There is ample time to enjoy the waterfall and have a picnic lunch at the same time.
+Day 1 will bring us to the magnificent Chemerong Waterfall, after about an hour of walking on gradual tropical rain forest terrain from the trail head.
+Spend some splashing good time at the waterfall and have a picnic lunch.
 The trek to Kem Balak (Camp B campsite) from Chemerong Waterfall, is another short walk of about 2 hours.
 This section is a steep vertical ascend that require some scrambling, passing Seraya Besar (Big Tree / Y junction point) along the way.
 Go for a "fish spa" in the crystal clear Sungai Chemerong by Kem Balak while waiting for dinner.
 Enjoy star gazing once the night falls and, if you are lucky, spot some fireflies.

-Day 2 is a longer day of around 4-5 hours of trekking.
-While the terrain is steeper and more undulating than day 1's, there are more scenic spots along the way, such as the turquoise pool of Sungai Bangan Balu and Bongsai area.
-The steep section of uphill starts from after crossing Sungai Bangan Balu to the Bongsai area, before the terrain becomes more gradual leading to yet another beautiful campsite at Langsir Waterfall.
+Day 2 is a slightly longer day of around 3.5-4 hours of trekking.
+The terrain is more undulating, with river/stream crossings, rather than steep vertical ascend.
+There are more scenic spots along the way, such as the turquoise pool of Sungai Bangan Balu and Bongsai area.
+There is a short section of steep uphill after crossing Sungai Bangan Balu to the Bongsai area, before the terrain becomes more gradual leading to yet another beautiful campsite at Langsir Waterfall.
 After settling in at the Langsir campsite, visit and have a dip at the multi-tiered emerald green Jeram Lesung pools.
 In the evening, head down to the rocks area of the Langsir campsite for sunset view before heading back up to the campsite for dinner and another night of star gazing.

 Day 3 is the longest and toughest day of the trek.
 The start of the day is a short walk along Sungai Langsir to Jeram Lesung pools, before the steep uphill ascent of about 200m to the top of Gunung Berembun.
-This section will take around 2-3 hours.
-The descent to the trail head is the loop to Big Hole Tree and Kem Y. After Kem Y, the loop will eventually lead back to Kem Balak (Day 1's campsite).
+This section will take around 1-1.5 hours.
+The descent from Gunung Berembun to the trail head is the loop to Big Hole Tree and Kem Y. After Kem Y, the loop will eventually lead back to Kem Balak (Day 1's campsite).
 The estimated timing to reach Kem Balak is around lunch time for a lunch break before moving on.
 From Kem Balak, it is another 45mins to 1 hour walk to the trail head, passing Seraya Besar (Big Tree / Y junction point) again, but skipping the detour to Chemerong Waterfall, for a shorter descent route out to the trail head to end the 3 days of scenic trek.

 After the trek, we will drive to the idyllic seaside town of Kuantan to spend a night and enjoy a sumptuous seafood dinner, as well as, chill and relax, before the long drive back to Singapore the next day.

 Good to have some tropical rain forest or below 2000m trekking experience.
-While anyone with a reasonable level of fitness can complete this trek and have an enjoyable time, you will be crossing some rivers and camping for 2 nights.
-You will need to carry a small day pack with packed lunch, 2 litres of water and rain gear.
+Anyone with a reasonable level of fitness can complete this trek and have an enjoyable time.
 You will be trekking for 4-6hrs daily, with a 5-6kg day pack, in tropical rainforest mountain terrain, crossing some rivers and camping for 3 days/2 nights.

 Equipment and Gear